gko/ssh-connect/README.md

 # ssh-connect
 🐙 simple ssh manager.
-It looks for your previous ssh sessions in `~/.bash_history` and keeps relevant the ones that you reconnect to.
+It looks for your previous ssh sessions in `$HISTFILE` and keeps relevant the ones that you reconnect to.
+Supports bash and zsh.

 ![demo](https://raw.githubusercontent.com/gko/ssh-connect/master/demo.gif)